 Event Host Designation

 This is a small thing, but sometimes meetup organizers set the “WordPress” user as the event host for their meetup events.
-Please set the event organizer as the event host — when WordPress is the event host, people try to ask us questions about the event that we can’t answer.
+Please set the actual event organizer as the event host — when the user named “WordPress” is designated as the event host, people send the Community Team Deputies Community Deputies are a team of people all over the world who review WordCamp and Meetup applications, interview lead organizers, and generally keep things moving at WordCamp Central.
+Find more about deputies in our Community Deputy Handbook. questions about the event that we cannot answer.

 Community Team Blog and Slack Slack is a Collaborative Group Chat Platform https://slack.com/.
 The WordPress community has its own Slack Channel at https://make.wordpress.org/chat/.

-Meetup organizers are considered part of the community team at WordPress.org The community site where WordPress code is created and shared by the users.
+Meetup organizers are considered part of the Community Team at WordPress.org The community site where WordPress code is created and shared by the users.
 This is where you can download the source code for WordPress core, plugins and themes as well as the central location for community conversations and organization. https://wordpress.org/.
-If you don’t stop by the community team’s blog often, please drop by every once in a while!
+If you haven’t stopped by the community team’s blog in a while, check that out!
 In addition, if you haven’t joined the WordPress Slack instance, you can do so at https://chat.wordpress.org.
-The #community-events channel in Slack is where meetup and WordCamp WordCamps are casual, locally-organized conferences covering everything related to WordPress.
+The #community-events channel in Slack is where Meetup and WordCamp WordCamps are casual, locally-organized conferences covering everything related to WordPress.
 They're one of the places where the WordPress community comes together to teach one another what they’ve learned throughout the year and share the joy.
-Learn more. organizers can chat with each other, ask questions of Community Team deputies Community Deputies are a team of people all over the world who review WordCamp and Meetup applications, interview lead organizers, and generally keep things moving at WordCamp Central.
-Find more about deputies in our Community Deputy Handbook., ask for community feedback, etc.
+Learn more. organizers can chat with each other, ask questions of Community Team Deputies, ask for community feedback, etc.

 –The WordPress Global Community Team A group of community organizers and contributors who collaborate on local events about WordPress — monthly WordPress meetups and/or annual conferences called WordCamps.